Pentagon F-35 program chief lashes Lockheed, Pratt

 “I want them both to start behaving like they want to be around for 40 years,” he added.
 “I want them to take on some of the risk of this program, I want them to invest in cost reductions, I want them to do the things that will build a better relationship.
 I‘m not getting all that love yet.”

-Bogdan’s tough remarks sent shock waves through the Pentagon and U.S. industry on Wednesday.

-Lockheed said it was “singularly focused” on executing its contracts to develop, produce and sustain the new warplane, and insisted it was on track to finish development by 2017.
+Lockheed Martin said it was “singularly focused” on properly executing its contracts to develop, produce and sustain the new warplane, and insisted it was on track to finish development by 2017.

 “We do this in partnership with Lieutenant General Bogdan and the entire JSF Program Office and strive daily to drive costs out of the program,” said spokesman Michael Rein.